-It may just be Japan's most celebrated and notorious dish.
+Fugu fish may just be Japan's most notorious dish.
 In the country's capital, fugu, also known as Japanese puffer fish, blowfish or globe fish, is a seasonal delicacy.
 Highly sought after in winter when fugu are at their plumpest, Tokyo's fugu restaurants proudly display the latest bulbous catch in highly-visible tanks, later to be served up as fugu sushi, sashimi or in hot pots.

 Japan Fun Fact: For his protection, fugu is the only food the Japanese Emperor is forbidden to eat.

 It should also be said that there are over 100 different varieties of puffer fish, each with varying degrees of lethality and poisonous parts.
 Therefore a thorough understanding of the varieties and their anatomies is paramount for any fugu chef.

 Death by fugu poisoning is particularly unpleasant.
 Symptoms include dizziness, weakness, headache, nausea and difficulty breathing.